How to be more confident: 5 simple ways to build your confidence and self-esteem

 Fans of Elizabeth Day's podcast and subsequent book How to Fail will be familiar with the stories of incredible success stories who've taken a few knocks along the way.
 Just like the song, however, they got back up again.

 Getting back up again is what pushes you forward, even when the world tried to knock you down.
-Be it dating, work, starting a new project that goes belly up, trying and risking failure is a vulnerable act and, as Brene Brown says in The Call To Courage (opens in new tab), vulnerability is a measure of how brave you are.
+Be it dating, working, or starting a new project that goes belly up, trying and risking failure is a vulnerable act and, as Brene Brown says in The Call To Courage, vulnerability is a measure of how brave you are.

 So by implementing a mindset change and seeing any perceived failures as a part of your journey, you can see your self-confidence soar.